A Black History Month Lesson

 “As a young black woman in Springfield, Oregon, I had many questions, and so hearing his talk was just really very illuminating,” Imarisha says.

 Imarisha says she came to believe that the prison system is flawed and unjust for people of color.
-For example, after the Civil War ended in 1865, the 13th Amendment, which abolished slavery except in the case of punishment as a way to keep blacks enslved, was passed, Imarisha says in a talk for the Oregon Humanities Conversation Project.
+For example, after the Civil War ended in 1865, the 13th Amendment, which abolished slavery except in the case of punishment as a way to keep blacks enslaved, was passed, Imarisha says in a talk for the Oregon Humanities Conversation Project.

 She went on to study at Portland State University to learn from Millner and people like him in the Black Studies department.
 After working on the East Coast, Imarisha moved back to Portland to teach at PSU in Black Studies.
 “I came full circle,” Imarisha says.